volodymyrhudyma/blog/content/blog/2020-05-02-objects-in-javascript.md

 ---
 title: Objects in JavaScript
+teaser: Everything in JavaScript, except Primitives are Objects, that's why it's the most important part of the language.
+Understanding objects is essential in order to become  professional.
+Objects are collections of properties, defined as key-value pair...
 date: 2020-05-02T19:11:10.868Z
 ---
 Everything in JavaScript, except Primitives are Objects, that's why it's the most important part of the language.
 Understanding objects is essential in order to become  professional.